 To confirm the message is from HotDoc and not a scam, you can look at the following:

 The link on the message should have one of these domains:

 HotDoc will never ask you to click on a link with a different domain.

 - The sender of the SMN will come from a shortened version of the name of clinic sending you the health message

 What happens when I click the link?

-- Once you correctly enter your surname and DOB, your health/result message will be shown, along with any information about how to book an appointment with your clinic for your recall reason.
+Once you correctly enter your surname and DOB, details about your health/result message will be shown, along with any information about how to book an appointment with your clinic for your recall reason.

-In many cases, this may include the ability to book your appointment right there and then through HotDoc Online Bookings by clicking the Book Appointment button:
+In many cases, this may include the ability to book your appointment via HotDoc by clicking the Book Appointment button: